 Enabling a Circle of Support

 Established in 2009, the EFNE Donation Center is an LLC of Epilepsy Foundation NE.
-Thanks to a partnership with Savers, the Donation Center collects clothing and household items that are resold through 15 regional thrift stores.
-Proceeds fund approximately $600,0000 in Epilepsy Foundation NE programs and services each year.
+Thanks to a partnership with Savers, the Donation Center collects clothing and household items that are resold through 14 regional thrift stores.

-We have quadrupled the size and number of our camp and retreat offerings (now numbering 15 in all states).
-Camp affords individuals with epilepsy a chance to have fun in an environment designed for them, to make friends, and to build their own confidence in their abilities.
+Camp Programs: Camp affords individuals with epilepsy a chance to have fun in an environment designed for them, to make friends, and to build their own confidence in their abilities.
 For families, it brings them together with others connected to epilepsy and provides an opportunity for new experiences with their loved one.
-Camps include a wide variety of offerings for ages, abilities, and locations.
-An extensive 2018 program evaluation found that Purple Camps help participants have fun; try new things and succeed at taking challenges; have a better sense of self and his/her abilities; show respect for self, others, and community; build healthy relationships and demonstrate empathy; be more confident in ability to work through health challenges; and contribute to family, school, or community.
+Camps include a wide variety of offerings for ages and abilities.
+Program evaluation data shows that Purple Camps help participants have fun; try new things and succeed at taking challenges; have a better sense of self and his/her abilities; show respect for self, others, and community; build healthy relationships and demonstrate empathy; be more confident in ability to work through health challenges; and contribute to family, school, or community.

 Young Leaders Network

-Serving Youth: Juggling school, work, friends, and growing into one’s own is no easy feat for any young person.
+Juggling school, work, friends, and growing into one’s own is no easy feat for any young adult.
 It can be even tougher for those living with epilepsy.
-Started in 2017, today, the Young Leaders Network connects 300+ young people ages 15 to 25 in monthly meetings in many New England cities.
-Our growing Kids Connect program offers support and connection to Middle School Students.
+Started in 2017, today, the Young Leaders Network connects 500+ young people ages 15 to 25 in daily virtual meetings.
 We are connecting young people to each other and encouraging our next generation of leaders.

 Each year, more than 1 in 1,000 adults and 1 in 4,500 children with epilepsy die from Sudden Unexpected Death in Epilepsy (SUDEP); the risk increases to 1 in 150 for people whose seizures are poorly controlled.
-Our #lightthewaytoday raises awareness of epilepsy and shines a light on the difficult reality that epilepsy can be fatal by encouraging actual and virtual candlelighting on March 26.
+Our #lightthewaytoday raises awareness of epilepsy and shines a light on the difficult reality that epilepsy can be fatal by encouraging actual and virtual candlelighting every spring.
 Our website, www.lightthewaytoday.org, provides education and support and a place to honor our loved ones.
 The “Remembrance Network” supports individuals and families who have experienced the loss of a loved one due to SUDEP (Sudden Unexpected Death in Epilepsy) or an epilepsy related death.
 The Network is comprised of trained and supervised volunteers who have themselves lost a loved one to epilepsy and would like to share their personal experience of loss and recovery to help others through this very difficult journey.
 The Remembrance Network can provide direct and immediate support.